 - Section metrology (evaluation and conversion).
 It includes the principles of evaluation.
 The rules for recalculation of the parameters and reference scales must be defined in advance.

 - Risk thresholds.
 Establish acceptable values of risk parameters at the project level and individual threats, given the importance of the project.

-- The monitoring and reporting section documentary supports the risk management effort.
+- The monitoring and reporting section documentary supports the project risk management effort.

 - Section of templates for risk management.

 Risk Response Planning

 Throughout the project’s lifecycle, you should monitor and manage risks by tracking identified risks, monitoring residual risks, identifying new risks, etc. Also, you should develop response plans, execute risk response plans, and evaluate their effectiveness.